How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 By the time you reach full automation, you’ve done the process 60+ times.
 You know every edge case.
 You know what works.
 The automation spec writes itself.

-Most operators jump from Level 1 directly to Level 5.
-They skip the learning.
-Result: expensive broken automation.
+Most operators jump from Level 1 directly to Level 5, skipping the learning phase and ending up with expensive broken automation instead of a stable system.

-Bypass Tactic 4: Use the 20-Rep Documentation System
+Bypass Tactic 4: 20-Rep Documentation System for Automation Specs

 Document the process as you manually systematize it.
 By rep 20, you have perfect automation requirements.